 Becoming the youngest Prime Minister in French history at the age of 34, Mr. Attal is expected to help rejuvenate the government and regain voters' trust.

 Observers say this marks a new milestone in the "lightning-fast" rise of Attal, a rising star in French politics.
-In just over a decade, he has gradually risen from an employee in the office of the Minister of Health to become the second most powerful person in France, after President Macron.
+In just over a decade, he has gradually risen from an employee in the Health Minister's office to become the second most powerful person in France, behind only President Macron.

 “It was a remarkable rise, even for someone as privileged as Attal,” said Kim Willsher, a Guardian columnist.

-Attal was born on March 16, 1989 in Clamart, Hauts-de-Seine department in the Ile-de-France region of France.
-He grew up in the capital Paris with three younger sisters.
+Attal was born on March 16, 1989, in Clamart, Hauts-de-Seine province, in the Ile-de-France region of France.
+He grew up in Paris with his three sisters.

 Attal's father, Yves Attal, was a lawyer and film producer of Jewish descent.
-His mother, a former employee of a film production company, came from an Orthodox Christian family.
+His mother, a film production company employee, came from an Orthodox Christian family.

-Attal attended the École Alsacienne, a private school system in Paris that is considered the top choice for families with high status in the political and artistic fields in France.
+Attal attended École alsacienne, a private school in Paris.
+It was considered a top choice for families with high political and artistic standing in France.

 Mr. Gabriel Attal, when he was French education minister, at the Elysee Palace in Paris in December 2023.
 Photo: AFP